Joe Giella: Comic strips

 Giella also assisted on such King Features syndicated comic strips as Flash Gordon (inking Dan Barry in 1970), and The Phantom, on which he worked for 17 years (sometimes helping Sy Barry with pencilling when deadlines became too consuming for Barry).
 In 1991, Giella succeeded Bill Ziegler as artist on the Mary Worth daily and Sunday newspaper strip.
 Giella retired from Mary Worth in 2016, with his last strip appearing on July 23, 2016.

 Other work

 Outside comics, Giella did commercial art for advertising agencies such as McCann Erickson and Saatchi & Saatchi, and publishers such as Doubleday and Simon & Schuster.

-Personal life
+Personal life and death

-As of 2010, Giella lives in East Meadow, New York, on Long Island.
+As of 2010, Giella lived in East Meadow, New York, on Long Island.
 His son Frank is an art history and cartooning instructor at Forest Hills High School, and a colorist for the comic strip Mary Worth, which Giella penciled and inked until 2016.
+He died on March 21, 2023, at the age of 94.

 Accolades

 Giella received the Inkpot Award in 1996.
 In 2016, he received the Hero Initiative Lifetime Achievement Award at the Harvey Awards.
 In 2017, Giella was the Guest of Honor at the 2017 Inkwell Awards ceremony at HeroesCon in Charlotte, NC (June 2017).
 In 2018, Giella was awarded the Inkwell Awards Joe Sinnott Hall of Fame Award for his many years of inking.